-That means you can directly apply for additional units for the fund straight from the manager.
+That means you can directly apply for additional units in the fund straight from the manager.
 These will normally be issued after market close at a fund-determined price.
-As such, you can often invest as little as $50 or $100 at a time without paying brokerage fees (although the fund manager may charge a small spread), which works well for a dollar-cost averaging strategy.
+As such, you can often invest as little as $50 or $100 at a time without paying brokerage fees (although the fund manager may charge a small fee or spread), which works well for a dollar-cost averaging strategy.

 Disadvantages of a managed fund

-Despite the advantages of a managed fund, this structure does have its fair share of critics.
+The managed fund structure does have its fair share of critics.

-This is partly because managed funds are far more expensive than an ETF to run.
-The fund manager and their team have to be paid, of course (not an issue with a passive ETF), and the costs of running an off-market trust are far more numerous than an index-tracking, algorithm-driven ETF.
+This is partly because managed funds are far more expensive to run than an ETF.
+The fund manager and their team have to be paid, of course (not an issue with a passive ETF because it requires virtually no management), and the costs of running an off-market trust are far more numerous than an index-tracking, algorithm-driven ETF.

-So in order for a managed fund to be ‘worth it’ for an investor, it has to consistently deliver post-fee market-beating performance – a feat many managed funds struggle to accomplish.
+So, in order for a managed fund to be ‘worth it’ for an investor, it has to consistently deliver a post-fee market-beating performance every year – a feat that many managed funds struggle to accomplish.

 The bottom line

-There is nothing wrong with the managed fund structure, and there are many managed funds out there today that have delivered market-beating performance for their investors.
-However, there are some clear disadvantages that a managed fund faces as well, so picking the right one for your portfolio is of utmost importance.
+There is nothing wrong with the managed fund structure, and there are many managed funds out there today that have delivered market-beating performances for their investors.
+However, there are some clear disadvantages to managed funds as well, so picking the right one for your portfolio is of utmost importance.